 If you're just getting into mushroom growing, species selection matters more than equipment.
-Pick the right mushroom and you'll succeed with basic supplies.
+Pick the right mushroom and you'll succeed with basic supplies — even a simple grow kit on the kitchen counter.
 Pick the wrong one and you'll fight an uphill battle no matter how much you spend.

-Here are the five best species for Canadian beginners, ranked from easiest to still-pretty-easy.
+Here are the five best species for Canadian beginners, ranked from easiest to still-pretty-easy, plus what to avoid and how to progress from your first grow kit to running your own substrate blocks.

 1. Blue Oyster (Pleurotus ostreatus var. columbinus)